brahle/advent-of-code-2019/Readme.md

 had the wrong order for the write color and move order.
 In part 2, it was mostly about printing the board in a way that's readable.

+## Day 12 - Perl

+I felt like summonning Cthulhu today so I wrote the code in the good, old fashioned [Perl](https://www.perl.org/).
+I'd be lying if I said that the curious input format made me think of using regular expressions immediately, seeing as I'm used to the `scanf` familiy of input functions that can take care of it with ease.
+However, I couldn't justify not using them once I started to write the solution.

+Overall, [part 1](day_12/part1.pl) was mostly a boring "implement this" type of a problem.
+There's not much to note here, save for the fact that I ran into some issues when using the arrays.

+[Part 2](day_12/part2.pl), on the other hand, was a much more challenging problem.
+The key insight is that the cycles can be broken up individually for each of the three axis.
+The full cycle can then be found as the least common multiplier of the individual cycles.
+My code is really ugly, and I wasted some time fixing bugs that were introduced by poor copy-pasting.